ImSeanConroy/relay/README.md

 ### Installation

-The following contains instruction for getting this application running locally:
+Follow these steps to set up the application locally:

 1. **Clone the repository:**